 Minimum entry requirements

-In addition, if you’ve studied media studies at GCSE we expect a grade C.
+In addition, if you have studied Media Studies at GCSE we expect a grade 4.

 Information & support